Feyerabend/ABC80/abc802/CPM.md

 In the pre-CP/M era, early microcomputers lacked standardised operating systems.
 Probably it could not be fitted in them, often low on memory.
-Sometimes they had though "monitors", early basic communications with the system for debugging, status etc. Users often had to write their own software to interact more directly with the hardware, which was naturally a significant barrier to wider adoption and usability.
+Sometimes they had though "monitors," early basic communications with the system for debugging, status etc. Users often had to write their own software to interact more directly with the hardware, which was naturally a significant barrier to wider adoption and usability.